Chicago

 Credit: Labriola

-Labriola is a popular and busy Italian café type restaurant in Chicago.
+Labriola is a popular and busy Italian café in Chicago.
 It is located near Grand and Michigan, just slightly off the Magnificent Mile.
 This restaurant is always vibrant, and the atmosphere is friendly.
 The outdoor patio dining area is lovely.

 For small plates, I recommend the braised short ribs ravioli.
 For pizza, I like their Danny’s Special deep dish.
 If you’ve remembered to save room for desserts, then don’t forget that tiramisu is their specialty.